-Umbraco New Features
+Umbraco 8 New Features Review

 In February 2019, Umbraco released version 8 of their Content Management System (CMS).
 Novicell tried the CMS after the update and in this blog post we will discuss the latest exciting features and whether you should migrate to Umbraco 8.

 The latest Umbraco 8 features focus on making the user experience easier for content editors.
 In addition to three key new features, the upgrade also comes with a new look and a redesigned code base that improves performance and ensures stability.